Tent vendors set up shop at Balboa Park without permits

 “It’s actually been helping me have a job and survive in many ways.
 I wasn’t able to make much for a while.
 I was on unemployment for a year-and-a-half before I started this company,” Raja said.

-He does agree there needs to be more rules in place.
-But he says a recently passed ordinance that would ban vendors during the summer time, may be too harsh.
+He does agree there need to be more rules in place.
+But he says a recently passed ordinance that would ban vendors during the summertime might be too harsh.

 “I do really feel like there should be some regulation.
 I know there’s some regulations coming up but I feel like some components of the law are very aggressive and will damage my business,” Raja said.